akka/akka-projection/akka-distributed-cluster-docs/src/main/paradox/overview.md

 is a set of features in Akka that will help you with:

 * stretching an Akka Cluster over geographically distributed locations for higher availability and lower latency
-* asynchronous communication between different Akka Microservices
+* brokerless asynchronous communication between different Akka Microservices

 ## One Akka Cluster or many connected clusters?